 Qualified retirement plans (other than IRAs) and eligible section 457 deferred compensation plans.
-In general, you must begin receiving distributions from your plan no later than April 1 following the later of (a) the year in which you reach age 701⁄2 or (b) the year in which you retire.
+In general, if you reached age 701⁄2 before 2020, you must begin receiving distributions from your plan no later than (a) April 1, 2020, or (b) the year in which you retire.
+If you reach age 701⁄2 after 2019, you must begin receiving distributions from your plan no later than April 1 following the later of (a) the year in which you reach age 72, or (b) the year in which you retire.
+See the Note for calendar year 2020 exception, earlier.

 Exception.
-If you owned more than 5% of the employer maintaining the plan, you must begin receiving distributions no later than April 1 of the year following the year in which you reach age 701⁄2, regardless of when you retire.
+If you owned more than 5% of the employer maintaining the plan, and you reached age 701⁄2 before 2020, you must begin receiving distributions no later than April 1, 2020.
+However, if you owned more than 5% of the employer maintaining the plan, and you reach age 701⁄2 after 2019, you must begin receiving distributions no later than April 1 of the year following the year in which you reach age 72, regardless of when you retire.